GaloisInc/jvm-verifier/doc/jss-usage.md

 :   Specify the verbosity level for debugging messages.
 Valid values
     are in the range 0-5.

+-e, \--errpaths
+:   Print details of symbolic exeuction paths that end in errors

 -j *JARS*, --jars=*JARS*
 :   A colon-delimited list of jar files to search for class files.
 The
     jdk1.6 jar be explicitly given using this option.
 Use semicolon